Marin Sanitary Service offers weekly collection of residential compostable items such as plant materials, food-soiled paper and food scraps.

 When in doubt, use our handy “Where Does It Go, Joe?” online tool to find out what material goes where.

 Please DO NOT put any of the following items in your green cart for compost:

 We CANNOT accept any plastics labeled as compostable or bio-degradable.
 If we did, the quality compost WM EarthCare™ produces would lose its organic farming certification.
 Their compost is certified by the Organic Materials Review Institute (OMRI).
 OMRI doesn’t allow compostable or bio-degradable plastics as many are actually petroleum based and just break down into micro plastics.
 Others don’t break down rapidly enough and it is hard to differentiate between compostable and non-compostable plastics.

 Please put your compostable plastics or bio-degradable items in your garbage cart.

 Missed collections must be reported within 48 hours of the service day.
 MSS will make every effort to return that same day if the miss is reported by noon on the service day or the following day if the miss is reported after noon on the day of service.
 Any misses reported after 48 hours will be subject to a fee for collection.

 Please contact customer service at (415) 456-2601 prior to your service day if you find that your total amount of compostables (yard/food waste) exceeds the capacity of your container.
 Do not overfill your compostables cart, please!

-All residential customers may place up to two additional bags or cans (limit of 32 gallons per container) of yard/food waste out at the curb the night before collection at no charge.
+All residential customers (excluding customers in San Anselmo and Fairfax*) may place up to two additional bags or cans (limit of 32 gallons per container) of yard/food waste out at the curb the night before collection at no charge.
 Note that bags must be unlined paper, or they will be charged the garbage rate.